Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Because of this, the decaffeination process is quite controversial.
 Many coffee roasters refuse to buy and roast decaf coffee because of the adverse effects on its flavour.

-The decaffeination process causes the coffee beans to lose a lot of their natural flavours, leaving the beans with a generic ‘decaf flavour’, which can be described as toasty, burned and cardboardy.
+The decaffeination process causes coffee beans to lose much of their natural flavors.
+This leaves them with a generic “decaf flavor” that tastes toasty, burnt, and cardboard-like.

-This has led to certain specialty coffee roasters to offer laurina as an alternative to decaf as there is no compromise in flavour whatsoever.
+This has led some specialty coffee roasters to offer laurina as an alternative to decaf.
+With laurina, there is no compromise in flavor whatsoever.

 Containing half the caffeine content of other arabica varieties, laurina still contains more caffeine than decaffeinated coffee.